MSN-Psychiatric Mental Health Nurse Practitioner (PMHNP)

-We offer two tracks to reach your educational and professional goals of becoming a Psychiatric Mental Health Nurse Practitioner (PMNHP).
-You can choose to either complete only the Master of Science in Nursing (MSN)-PMNHP or continue on to the Doctor of Nursing Practice (DNP)-Executive Leadership degree.
+We offer two tracks to reach your educational and professional goals of becoming a Psychiatric Mental Health Nurse Practitioner (PMHNP).
+You can choose to complete the Master of Science in Nursing (MSN)-PMHNP as a standalone pathway or continue on to the Doctor of Nursing Practice (DNP)-Executive Leadership degree.

 MSN-Psychiatric Mental Health Nurse Practitioner